Batch Processing: Merging PDF Documents via Action Wizard

 Step 12 - Select Any PDF File

 Select any PDF file and press "Open" button.
 Select a single PDF file.
 The file is not going to be used for any processing.
 It does not matter what file is selected.
-It is just a stub file to execute a document merging command.
+It is just a stub file to execute a document merging command that requires an input file as any other Action Wizard command.
 The "Merge Documents" command has it own selection of input and output files.

 Step 13 - Press "Save" Button